 There is a separate Subaccount which corresponds to each Portfolio of a Fund offered in this contract.
-You select the Subaccounts to which you allocate premium payments and Contract Value.
-In addition, you currently may change your future premium payment allocation without penalty or charges.
-In addition, there are limitations on the number of transfers that may be made each calendar year.
-See the "Transfers" provision of this prospectus for additional information.
+You decide the Subaccounts to which you allocate premium payments.
+You currently may change your future premium allocation without penalty or charges.
+There are, however, limitations on the number of transfers that may be made each Policy year.
+See the "Transfers" provision for additional information.